 Since 3 decades, Asian American writer Amy Tan has written some stories about Chinese immigrants and how they embraced Chinese heritage.
 Her best seller The Joy Luck Club explores Chinese American experience, Chinese culture and family relationships between two generations.
 As the former Governor General of Canada, Asian Canadian Adrienne Clarkson, has played an active role in multicultural environment with a long and successful career in broadcasting from journalist to arts show producer.

 The award-winning geneticist and broadcaster David Suzuki is widely recognized as a world leader in sustainable ecology and environmental protection.
 He has received numerous honors and awards throughout the lifetime, his work, documentaries and books about nature and the environment are inspiring others “to find the ways for society to live in balance with the natural world that does sustain us.”

 CEO of Google, Sundar Pichai grew up in India, studied at Stanford University, and has worked at Google to the top is a remarkable personal journey and success story to inspire many people.
 The professional basketball player Jeremy Lin is one of the few Asian Americans to play in the NBA with impressive athletic achievements through the years.
 Talented and humble, he represents a younger generation of Asian descent with higher education background and influential public image today.

 From the East to the West

 The beauty of the world lies in the diversity of its people, and the beauty of life is in living it with different traditions and cultures.
 Open, pacific and colorful, Asian culture is well characterized by the peaceful mindset and vibrant spirit.
 As one of Asian culture icons, Asian food is extremely popular across North America.
 Noodles, General Tso’s Chicken, sushi and fortune cookies…have a look at some famous Asian food and learn more about Eastern cuisine and culture in good smells!

 General Tso’s chicken is sweet and deep-fried chicken dish and almost universally available in North American Chinese restaurants.
 It’s named after a Chinese military leader in the history, and the origin of the dish can be traced back to over 200 years ago with the stories connecting to Chinese traditions and history.
 The making of dish replicates traditional Chinese cuisine of Hunan province, it’s lightly battered and covered in a mildly spicy sweet & sour sauce in a way that adapts the recipe to fit the western taste.
 No doubt this chicken dish represents a typical Asian American experience about cultural connections and integration.

 Healthy and fresh, sushi is another typical Asian food combined with a variety of ingredients such as cooked rice, seaweed, seafood, vegetables and more.
 As many other Asian cuisine, the sushi culture is rooted in Eastern traditions and Japanese lifestyle.
 Traditionally, sushi is served on wooden platter along with soy sauce, pickled and sliced ginger, wasabi and chopsticks.
 With a colorful presentation and aesthetic style, making sushi is more like crafting a work of art with different combinations and recipes.
-In North America, the western-style sushi has evolved to become something completely different from its japanese origins.
+In North America, the western-style sushi has evolved to become something completely different from its Japanese origins.
 By inventing some new types like brown rice sushi and latin flavored sushi burritos, sushi art has become more and more interesting and creative with mixed cultural influences.

 How can we talk about Asian cuisine without noodles?
 Unlike Italian pasta, Asian noodles are typically handmade from fresh dough which is stretched, extruded, rolled and cut into a long and thin shape.
 As a staple food originated in China, noodle is a symbolic cuisine of representing Chinese culture and traditions everywhere.
 In the animated movie series of Kung Fu Panda, Panda Po had a dream about noodles but finally becomes a Kung Fu warrior, and his father Mr. Ping is master of noodles having a secret ingredient to make noodles and run the shop…From movies to real life, making noodles is an art of perfection with passion and inspiration behind its long history and culture.